-A quick story to set up this product.
-It was 10 pm on a Saturday here in London, and I had just returned to CNN's headquarters to return their kit after returning from Paris.
-I'd been working since six am that day, and was keen to get out of the office as quickly as possible.
+A quick story to set up the Nila Zaila if I may.
+It was 10 pm on a Saturday here in London, and I had just returned to CNN’s headquarters to return their kit after returning from Paris.
+I’d been working since six am that day, and was keen to get out of the office as quickly as possible.

 As I was leaving, a breaking news alert on my phone let me know that a vehicle had crashed into pedestrians on London Bridge, with many casualties.
 Immediately, I grabbed the basic of basic kit to take in a taxi there as quickly as possible.
 This included the Sony PMW-500 camera, a LiveU transmitter, tripod and run bag, and this light, the Nila Zaila LED HMI.